vlang/v/vlib/encoding/csv/README_csv_reader.md

 fn main() {
 	mut csvr := csv.csv_reader_from_string(txt)!

-	// we are directly setting these params in the `CsvReader` struct csvr.default_cell = '*'
+	// we are directly setting these params in the `RandomAccessReader` struct csvr.default_cell = '*'
 	csvr.empty_cell = 'EMPTY'